 Allan Sherman and Lou Busch wrote this song based on a letter full of complaints Allan received from his son while he attended Camp Champlain in Westport, New York.
 Allan’s son experiences many misadventures due to homesickness making it a fun song that is perfect to teach cause and effect.

-It’s My Party, sung by Leslie Gore, was recorded in black and white.
+This song, sung by Leslie Gore, was recorded in black and white.
 The video below contains the original song played in the movie Problem Child (1990).
 In the movie, Junior gets revenge for not being allowed to watch the magic show.
-The video is full of Junior’s antics which make fantastic cause and effect discussion examples.
+The video is full of Junior’s antics which make fantastic cause-and-effect discussion examples.

 “Spinning Wheel” won three Grammys in 1970.
 It is a metaphor for the cycle of events we go through in life.
 The song begins with “What goes up, must come down.”
 See if students can find these: